 The proprietary powder coat surrounding the outside keeps the bottle from slipping out of your hand or sliding around when you set it on the table.

-There is a wide mouth opening that is compatible with several of the proprietary lids you can purchase for this bottle, giving you several different ways to consume your beverage from this travel mug.
+There is a wide mouth opening that is compatible with several of the proprietary lids you can purchase for this bottle, giving you several ways to consume your beverage from this travel mug.

 Should you get the Hydro Flask?

 Like I said earlier, Hydro Flask is well respected in the travel mug industry.
 It is guaranteed to keep your coffee hot for hours at a time.
 It is not awkward to hold because the handle is quite comfy, and the wide mouth opening makes it very easy to drink hot coffee from.
 They do have a lid with a straw that you can get for it, but the idea of being forced to upgrade a coffee mug to drink coffee out of a straw is off-putting for me, and there’s no need.

 Versatility: Eco Vessel Double Barrel Insulated Beer / Coffee Mug